 to have a sprite image scroll across the screen from a set starting position (i.e., from its original location as detailed in a SETLIGHT function or from the position it moved to following the previous PANLIGHT function) to the position detailed after the PANLIGHT command:

-will make the image move from its starting position (as detailed above) to the position on the screen defined here (100,500), moving for the pre-defined time SCROLLTIME (see DEFINE directive above).
+PANLIGHT(LIGHT8,100,500,SCROLLTIME) - will move the image from its starting position (as detailed above) to the position on the screen defined here (100,500), moving for the pre-defined time SCROLLTIME (see DEFINE directive above).

 For an example script using these functions, see Lights demo script page.

 This command details the asset/bitmap to compile with to script.
 It must be stored in the Assets Directory folder.